A Tale of Two Christmas Carols

 Disale was reported to be at the center of a kind of true-life Christmas carol of his own.
 He had become known for his commitment to the education of girls in local schools.
 In his endeavor to help others, he had learned several local languages and developed technological approaches at Zilla Parishad Primary School so students there could access audiovisual resources that they’d never had before.

-For his unusual effort, Disale was unexpectedly awarded during this holiday season a Global Teacher Prize for $1 million.
+For his unusual effort, Disale was unexpectedly awarded during this holiday season a Global Teacher Prize of $1 million.
 And this alone may serve to recognize his selflessness for others, but there is more.
 After receiving the prize of such an unimaginable sum, he gave half of it to the other nine finalists for the prize. “‘They will get a chance,’” he said, “‘to continue their work, and we can reach out and lighten the lives of as many students as we can.”3

 Such acts of selflessness—such a life of care for others—is something to which Ebenezer Scrooge woke only late in the classic story of his life.
 In a story described somewhere with apparent ideological intent as a “heartwarming tale of how rich people must be supernaturally terrorized into sharing,”4 Scrooge was brought to the realization of a need for change.
 And the focus of this came during a time when the culture all around him was celebrating the ultimate sacrifice imaginable in God’s sending His own Son to live—and die.